Server Group Awareness

 Failover should be enabled for server groups only if three or more server groups have been established, and sufficient capacity exists to absorb the load of any failed-over group.

-When you initialize a new Couchbase Server cluster, the first node, and all subsequent nodes, are automatically placed in a server group named Group 1.
-Once you create additional server groups, you are required to specify a server group when adding additional cluster nodes.
+When a new Couchbase Server cluster is initialized, and no server groups are explicitly defined, the first node, and all subsequently added nodes, are automatically placed in a server group named Group 1.
+Once additional server groups are created, a destination server group must be specified for every node that is subsequently added to the cluster.

 The following illustration shows how vBuckets are distributed across two groups; each group containing four of its cluster’s eight nodes.